repeaterjs/repeater/website/docs/01_quickstart.md

 - `Symbol.asyncIterator`
 - `WeakMap`

-In addition, channels are most useful when used with `async/await` and `for await… of` statements.
+In addition, channels are most useful when used via `async/await` and `for await…of` statements.
 You can compile your code with babel or typescript to support enviroments which lack these syntax features.

 ## Examples